mihnea-radulescu/imagefanreloaded/README.md

 * key combos Ctrl+Plus for adding a new tab, and Ctrl+Minus for closing an existing tab
 * key combo Shift+Tab for cycling through tabs
 * key Tab for cycling through controls in the active tab
-* keys N and M for changing folder ordering between name and modification time
+* keys N and M for changing folder ordering between name and last modification time
 * keys A and D for changing folder ordering direction between ascending and descending
 * keys + and - for changing thumbnail size by an increment of 50 pixels
 * key S for slideshow navigation